tmtsoftware/icd/README.md

 Note:
 - The [Graphviz](https://graphviz.org/download/) apps needs to be installed in order to use the UML or icd-viz features (Tested with version 2.43.0).
+- The [jsonnet](https://jsonnet.org/) command needs to be installed to use sjsnonnet syntax for model files (Tested with version 0.17.0).
 - The [swagger-codegen](https://swagger.io/tools/swagger-codegen/) command line app needs to be installed in order to generate the documentation for components that provide or use HTTP services and declare them in the `service-model.conf` model file.
 You can install `swagger-codegen` with this command: `cs install --contrib swagger-codegen`.
 This icd release was tested with version swagger-codegen-3.0.36.

 An install.sh script is provided that builds and installs all of the subprojects into the __../install_icd__ directory.